 Having heard about Emily’s zest in this field, Cricket Australia Juniors also sought out Emily’s services as one of their travelling physiotherapists when they travel to interstate and international competitions.
 Besides Emily’s keen interest in sports injuries she also is skilled in treating all kinds of muscle and skeletal conditions such as backs, neck, post-operative conditions and overuse syndromes.

 Elliot joined the team in 2021 in the role of physiotherapy assistant.
-During his time here, he has completed a Diploma of Remedial Massage and will be offering massage therapy services through the clinic later in 2021.
+During his time here, he has completed a Diploma of Remedial Massage at the Australian Institute of Fitness.
+He and is now providing remedial massage therapy services through the clinic, and is keen to help create a treatment plan for your body’s needs.
+Prior to this, Elliot was a dancer for many years.
+Within this time he completed a Diploma of Dance.

 Renee is our practice manager.
 She is responsible for the clinic operations.